 The Los Angeles Department of Water and Power (LADWP) proposes to maximize the use of recycled water to replace potable sources for irrigation and industrial uses by extending the recycled water pipeline network to Elysian Park and downtown Los Angeles.
-This project is being undertaken in accordance with the 2010 Urban Water Management Plan and the Recycled Water Master Plan.
+This project is being undertaken in accordance with the 2010 Urban Water Management Plan and the Recycled Water Master Planning Documents.
 The proposed project would be implemented in two phases.

 The first phase of the project involves the delivery of recycled water to Elysian Park (Elysian Park Water Recycling Project [WRP]).
-A new 16-inch recycled water pipeline would be constructed from the existing recycled water pipeline serving Taylor Yard, totaling approximately 8,400 linear feet.
+A new 16-inch recycled water pipeline would be constructed from the existing recycled water pipeline serving Taylor Yard (Taylor Yard WRP), totaling approximately 10,800 linear feet.
 The proposed Elysian Park recycled water pipeline would connect to a proposed new approximately 2 million gallon (MG) recycled water storage tank located on the hilltop near Elysian Fields within Elysian Park via a proposed new recycled water pumping station located on the west side of Interstate 5 (I-5, Golden State Freeway) just inside Elysian Park.
 The proposed route for the recycled water pipeline would roughly follow Stadium Way.
-In addition, to provide for the potable water uses within Elysian Park (e.g., restrooms and drinking fountains), approximately 7,300 linear feet of 12-inch potable water pipeline would be constructed from Park Drive to a proposed new 5,000 gallon potable water storage tank located on a hilltop near Elysian Fields via a proposed new potable water pumping station located near the Grace E. Simons Lodge.
+In addition, to provide for the potable water uses within Elysian Park (e.g., restrooms and drinking fountains), approximately 1,000 linear feet of 8-inch potable water pipeline would be constructed from Park Drive to Grace E. Simons Lodge.
+Approximately 2,800 linear feet of 2-inch potable water service line with a booster pump housed within an existing pumping station would also be constructed from Grace E. Simons Lodge to Elysian Fields in order to supply the two bathrooms and drinking fountains at Elysian Fields.

-The second phase of the project involves constructing approximately 10 miles of new 16-inch recycled water pipeline from the proposed terminus at Mesnagers Street near Los Angeles State Historic Park (also known as the Cornfields Park) to customers located in Chinatown, downtown Los Angeles, Exposition Park, and Boyle Heights (Downtown WRP).
+The second phase of the project involves constructing approximately 10 miles of new 16-inch recycled water pipeline from the proposed terminus at Mesnagers Street near Los Angeles State Historic Park (also known as the Cornfields Park) to customers located in, downtown Los Angeles, Exposition Park, and Boyle Heights (Downtown WRP).
 The mainline would roughly follow Broadway south to Exposition Boulevard.
 To reach Boyle Heights, the pipeline would roughly follow 16th Street to Washington Boulevard to Olympic Boulevard.